Ender-events/Gamepad/README.md

 The command are sent generated using the gyroscope of the card.
 On launch, the user will see a target on the screen of the card.
-This target contains all the information for the user to send datas to the computer.
+This target contains all the information for the user to send data to the computer.
 In fact, the cursor is the orientation, and the colors are the command being sent.
 When the sensor is tilted forward, The `Z` keycode is send, backward `S` keycode, to the left with `Q` and to the right with `D`.
 We can mix two keycode